 Below are some of the most common surgical procedures that our highly experienced team performs.

-- Spay/Neuter Surgery is the removal of the sex organs in female and male animals and is highly recommended for all pets.
+- Spay and Neuter Surgery is the removal of the sex organs in female and male animals and is highly recommended for all pets.
 This procedure is a safeguard against preventable health conditions, most commonly unwanted pregnancies and aggressive sexual behavior.

 - Soft Tissue Surgery refers to any surgical procedures that are not performed on bones, joints, or cartilage.
-Examples of soft tissue surgery include spay/neuter, hernia repair, and bladder stone removal.
+Examples of soft tissue surgery include spay and neuter, hernia repair, and bladder stone removal.
 Soft tissue surgery is often utilized to address a wide variety of medical conditions inflicting the skin, muscles, and internal organs.